Discover the Best of the C-130J Super Hercules

 However, the program encountered several significant challenges, including software integration glitches that led to schedule extensions and undisclosed stall characteristics necessitating aircraft modifications.
 The stall issue arose due to the increased power of the engines and the rise in propeller blades from 4 to 6, altering the aerodynamics and causing an enhanced tendency for the aircraft to stall and roll at lower speeds.
 Finally, in September 1998, after completing 4,000 hours of flight testing, the Federal Aviation Administration (FAA) granted type certification.
 Deliveries to the Royal Air Force (RAF) commenced in 1999 with the introduction of the Hercules C4 (C-130J-30) and Hercules C5 (C-130J) variants.
 Currently, over 350 C-130J aircraft are actively serving in the U.S. military.

-We would encourage you to explore this article as well: Discover the Best of Chaff and Flare in Aerial Defence
+We would encourage you to explore this article as well: Know the Best of the Marte Anti-ship Missile

 Photo Credit: Hesja Air-Art Photography